 15. Ocqueoc Falls

-If you’ve been carefully reading all the above waterfall, you’ll notice that they are all located in Upper Peninsula.
+If you’ve been carefully reading all the above waterfalls, you’ll notice that they are all located in Upper Peninsula.
 However, if you decide to head down to the Lower Peninsula, then you’ll only have one waterfall to visit: Ocqueoc Falls.

 Ocqueoc Falls is located in the northeastern part of Michigan, in the town of Ocqueoc.
 The falls are not as tall as other Michigan falls, but they are still an impressive 5 feet high.
 I know, 5 feet doesn’t sound that tall.
 But the water comes rushing down with such force that it makes up for it.